wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/geoip.rst

 Making use of Elasticsearch ingest pipelines, it is possible to add the geolocation information to the Wazuh alerts.

 1. Create an ingest pipeline in Elasticsearch.
-Locate in the Elasticsearch server and run the following request:
+Log into the Elasticsearch server and run the following request:

     .. code-block:: bash